develcooking/Reelix/README.md

 Reelix aims to redo all of this.
 It is written in Rust and built with [Slint](https://slint.dev/) as the UI framework.
 Reelix should run on every desktop OS after compilation.
 Officially supported are (yet) only Linux and Windows.

-We are using the royalty-free license of Slint.
+Using the royalty-free license of Slint.

 <figure>
     <img src="./preview_of_Reelix_0.0.4.png"